-B.Tech, M.Sc (Distinction), M.Res., Ph.D.
+B.Tech, M.Sc.
+(Distinction), M.Res., Ph.D.

 Novo Nordisk Postdoctoral Research Fellow

-- Visiting Scientist - MGU MRC Harwell
+- MRC Visiting Scientist - MRC Harwell Institute

-I am a Novo Nordisk Postdoctoral Research Fellow interested in adipose tissue biology and the link between obesity and diabetes.
+I am a Novo Nordisk Postdoctoral Research Fellow interested in human adipose tissue biology and the link between obesity and diabetes.
 I am working with Dr. Costas Christodoulides and Prof. Fredrik Karpe, based at the Oxford Centre for Diabetes, Endocrinology & Metabolism, University of Oxford.

-I completed a (First class) Bachelor’s degree in engineering In India.
+I completed a (First class) Bachelor’s degree in engineering in India.
 Followed by a M.S. in Medical Genetics (Distinction) from the University of Glasgow where I was supported by a Saltire scholarship.
 I was then awarded a 4-year Charles Darwin International Scholarship at the University of Edinburgh where I obtained a M.Res. in Biomedical Sciences followed by a Ph.D. in Cardiovascular Sciences at the Deanery of Clinical Sciences.
 I was awarded several prizes for my Ph.D. research including featured presentation at the Endo, 2015 (San Diego, USA) and the "Best Basic Science" abstract award and a "Highly Commendable" oral communication award at the SfE BES, 2016 (Brighton, UK).